 16. Insurance - Fire and Extended Coverage.

-(a) By Landlord: Landlord shall procure and maintain at its own expense during the term of this Lease fire and extended coverage insurance on the premises.
-Landlord shall make no claim for recovery against Tenant for damage to or loss of the premises or improvements thereon, or for loss of rent, which damage or loss arises from any peril coverable by the aforesaid insurance, regardless of whether such damage or loss is caused by or results from any negligence of Tenant, its officers, agents, employees or other persons under its control.
-Landlord further agrees to obtain a waiver of subrogation from its insurers against Tenant, its officers, agents, employees or other persons under its control, if Landlord’s insurers will issue such waiver without cost; if Landlord’s insurers will not issue such waiver without cost but will issue same for a charge and Tenant elects to pay such charge, Landlord shall obtain such waiver and charge the cost thereof to Tenant.
+Landlord shall endeavor to procure and maintain at its own expense (or delegate by contract such duty to another entity) during the term of this Lease fire and extended coverage insurance on the premises.
+Landlord shall make no claim for recovery against Tenant for damage to or loss of the premises or improvements thereon, or for loss of rent, which damage or loss arises from any peril covered by the aforesaid insurance, regardless of whether such damage or loss is caused by or results from any negligence of Tenant, its officers, agents, employees or other persons under its control.
+Landlord further agrees to endeavor to obtain a waiver of subrogation from its insurers against Tenant, its officers, agents, employees or other persons under its control, if Landlord’s insurers will issue such waiver without cost; if Landlord’s insurers will not issue such waiver without cost but will issue same for a charge and Tenant elects to pay such charge, Landlord shall obtain such waiver and charge the cost thereof to Tenant.

-(b) By Tenant: Tenant shall procure and maintain at its own expense throughout the term of this Lease, fire and extended coverage insurance on all fixtures and equipment installed by Tenant in the premises and all merchandise and other tangible personal property located in the premises or bear the sole risk of loss therefor.
-Tenant shall make no claim of recovery against Landlord for damage to or loss of such property, or for business interruption, which damage to or loss arises from any peril coverable by the aforesaid insurance, regardless of whether such damage or loss is caused by or results from any negligence of Landlord, its officers, agents, employees or other persons under its control.
-Tenant further agrees to obtain a waiver of subrogation from its insurers against Landlord, its officers, agents, employees or other persons under its control, if Tenant’s insurers will issue such waiver without cost; if Tenant’s insurers will not issue such waiver without cost but will issue same for a charge and Landlord elects to pay such charge, Tenant shall obtain such waiver and charge the cost thereof to Landlord.

-(c) Certificates showing that the aforesaid policies are in force shall be delivered by each party to the other at least fifteen (15) days prior to the time the insurance is first required to be carried, and thereafter at least fifteen (15) days prior to the expiration of any policy.

 17. Indemnification of Landlord.
 Tenant agrees to protect, indemnify, defend, save harmless Landlord from and against all claims, demands, causes of action or liability, of any nature whatsoever, except those directly resulting from Landlord’s negligent acts or omissions and not covered by the insurance to be provided by Landlord pursuant to paragraph 16(a) above, occurring on or about the premises, in any manner growing out of or connected with Tenant’s use and occupation of the premises or the condition thereof, or caused by Tenant’s concessionaires, agents, visitors, employees or sub-tenants, whether as the result of Tenant’s negligence or otherwise.
 The obligation to indemnify and defend contained in this paragraph includes attorneys’ fees and any expense incidental to the defense by Landlord of any such claims, demands, causes of action or liability.